-The ARD committee must determine the instructional setting code and speech therapy indicator code according to the committee's interim placement for the student (that is, the placement necessary to provide comparable services pending development and implementation of a new IEP) or final placement for the student (as determined by the adopted or newly implemented IEP).
-Additionally, the ARD committee determines the date that services will begin (the effective date).
+The ARD committee must determine the instructional setting code and speech therapy indicator code according to the committee's interim placement for the student (that is, the placement necessary to provide comparable services pending development and implementation of a new IEP) or final placement for the student (as determined by the adopted or newly implemented IEP).116 Additionally, the ARD committee determines the date that services will begin (the effective date).

 - 2. When a student transfers from a school district in another state in the same school year and the parents verify that the student was receiving special education services in the previous school district or the previous school district verifies in writing or by telephone that the student was receiving special education services, the new school district must meet the requirements of 34 CFR, §300.323(f), regarding the provision of special education services.
 Specifically, your district must provide a FAPE to the student, including services comparable to those described in the student's IEP from the previous district, until the ARD committee: - determines that an evaluation is necessary.
-A FIE must be completed within the timelines established by 19 TAC §89.1011(c) and (e), and your district must meet the requirements in 34 CFR, §300.323(f)(2), if appropriate within 30 calendar days from the date of the completion of the evaluation report.
-OR - determines that an evaluation is not necessary and completes the requirements outlined in 34 CFR, §300.323(f)(2), within 30 school days from the date the student is verified as being a student eligible for special education services. - The ARD committee provides the student's coding information and the effective date to appropriate district personnel (for example, attendance personnel or PEIMS clerks) as soon as possible. - 4.
-District personnel record the coding information and effective date of services in the attendance accounting system. - 5.
-The ARD committee provides any changes in the student's coding information and the effective date to appropriate district personnel (for example, attendance personnel or PEIMS clerks) as soon as possible. - 6.
-District personnel record any necessary changes in codes in the attendance accounting system along with the effective date of the changes.
+A FIE must be completed within the timelines established by 19 TAC §89.1011(c) and (e), and your district must meet the requirements in 34 CFR, §300.323(f)(2), if appropriate within 30 calendar days from the date of the completion of the evaluation report. - determines that an evaluation is not necessary and completes the requirements outlined in 34 CFR, §300.323(f)(2), within 30 school days from the date the student is verified as being a student eligible for special education services.